-The Broncos went back to the future in March when they brought a Lombardi Trophy-winning quarterback to Denver in a bid to complete the Super Bowl puzzle.
+The Broncos went back to the future in March when they brought a Lombardi Trophy-winning quarterback to Denver in a bid to complete the NFL Championship puzzle.

 Just like their ultimately-successful move for Peyton Manning a decade ago, the trade for Russell Wilson was a sensation around the league and means the Broncos become a must-watch team for 2022.

-In 10 years in Seattle, Wilson led the Seahawks to eight playoff appearances and two Super Bowl berths, including their 43-8 victory over the Manning-led Broncos in Super Bowl XLVIII.
+In 10 years in Seattle, Wilson led the Seahawks to eight playoff appearances and two NFL Championship berths, including their 43-8 victory over the Manning-led Broncos in the 48th instalment of the NFL Showpiece.

 So he comes with almost a guarantee of meaningful postseason action, but will the 33-year-old be able to match his idol's achievements at Mile High?

 NFL Season 2022/23